kloczek/zabbix-templates/OS Linux/README.md

   - initial version

 Notes:
-- compliant with EL7 and compatible
+- compliant with EL7 and compatible.